junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 # Introduction

-> CP: Here is a proposed rewrite.
-(This is a skeleton, some bits still need to
-> be filled out.)

-The goal of federated learning {{MR17}} is to enable training of machine learning models from data stored on user' devices.
+The goal of federated learning {{MR17}} is to enable training of machine learning models from data stored on users' devices.
 The bulk of the computation is carried out on-device: each user trains the model on its data locally, then sends a model update to a central server.
-These model updates are commonly referred to as a "gradients" {{Lem12}}.
+These model updates are commonly referred to as "gradients" {{Lem12}}.
 The server then aggregates the gradients, applies them to the central model, and sends the updated model to the users to repeat the process.

 > CP: A diagram showing how this works would be helpful here.

-Federated learning improves user privacy by ensuring the training data never leaves the device.
-However, the gradients themselves reveal a significant amount of information about each user's input.
+Federated learning improves user privacy by ensuring the training data never leaves users' devices.
+However, it requires computing an aggregate of the gradients sent from devices, which may still reveal a significant amount of information about each user's input.
 [CP: 1-2 sentences describing the risk here would be useful.]
 One way to mitigate this risk is to distribute the aggregation step across multiple servers such that no server sees any gradient in the clear.